lark-parser/lark/README.md

 ### Fruit flies like bananas

-Lark is very good at handling ambiguity.
-Here's how it parses the phrase "fruit flies like bananas":
+Lark is great at handling ambiguity.
+Let's parse the phrase "fruit flies like bananas":

 ![fruitflies.png](examples/fruitflies.png)